MS in Athletic Training

 - Prerequisite coursework completed with a minimum 3.0 cumulative undergraduate GPA.

 - Minimum 3.0 GPA in prerequisite Science/Math/Pre-professional coursework

 - General Graduate Records Exam (GRE) - suggested minimum scores (150 verbal, 150 quantitative, and 3.5 analytical writing)

-- Three (3) letters of recommendation (2 from athletic trainers)
+- Two (2) letters of recommendation (1 from athletic trainer)

 - 50 hours of supervised observation or volunteer activities in an Athletic Training setting